Expert advice

 An honest guide to carpet cleaning cost in South Africa: what actually drives the price, why an all-inclusive per-square-metre rate is fairer than a flat per-room figure, and whether a professional clean is worth it against replacement cost.

-The professional carpet cleaning process, explained step by step: what each of our seven steps does, why each one matters, and the steps budget cleaners skip where DIY and cheap cleans fail.
+The professional carpet cleaning process, explained step by step: what each of our seven steps does, why each one matters, and the steps a rushed clean skips, which is where DIY and cheap cleans fail.

 Why Does My Carpet Get Dirty Again So Quickly After Cleaning?